 When Chelsea passed away at the age of five, her family wanted to honor her memory by bringing imagination and play to other hospitalized children.
 Today The Chelsea Hicks Foundation is bringing hope and healing to seriously ill children in Northwest hospitals.

-Through Chelsea’s Closet, we visit Portland, Oregon‐based Doernbecher and Randall Children’s hospitals every month, where children from more than 36 counties are served.
+Through Chelsea’s Closet, we visit Portland, Oregon‐based Doernbecher and Randall Children’s Hospitals every month, where children in all 36 counties in Oregon and beyond the Northwest are served.

 In addition to working with pediatric cancer patients, CHF’s efforts touch children aged newborn to 20 who have cardiac, neurological and musculoskeletal disorders, among other serious illnesses.